 \subsubsection{Compared Methods}

 Seven well-known image classification approaches, namely, Histogram of Oriented Gradient (HOG)~\cite{hog}, Local Binary Pattern (LBP)~\cite{lbp}, Fisher Vector (FV)~\cite{fisher,fv}, VGG-19~\cite{simonyan2014}, ResNet-50~\cite{he2016}, Inception-v3~\cite{szegedy2016}, EfficientNet-B3~\cite{tan2019} are used for comparison.
 HOG and LBP are the local-based hand craft representation methods while FV is a shallow learning-based representation methods.
-The last four ones are the state-of-the-art deep learning approaches which have a similar number of parameters and have been successfully applied to numerous image classification tasks.
-All the hyper-parameters involved in the compared methods are well tuned.
+The last four ones are the state-of-the-art deep learning approaches that have a similar number of parameters and have been successfully applied to numerous image classification tasks.
+All the hyper-parameters involved in the compared methods are well-tuned.